homebridge/homebridge-syno-spk/README.md

 Some plugins may require additional packages to be installed which can be done by editing the `startup.sh` script.

 The `startup.sh` file will be created in the volume you choose during the setup wizard.
-The Homebridge UI does not provide a way to edit this file so you'll need to do this using DSM or your own computer's editor.
+You can edit this file from the UI by going to the Docker menu -> Startup Script.

 Example `startup.sh` file to install `ffmpeg`: